 March 26-July 7, 2008

-Glossolalia: Languages of Drawing, features some 100 works from the MoMA collection, many on view for the first time at the Museum.
-The exhibition includes the work of outsider and self-taught artists, as well as that of contemporary artists who share an idiosyncratic visual vocabulary or a unique approach to their medium.
-The term “glossolalia” refers to the phenomenon of speaking a language that is undecipherable to all but the speaker.
-The drawings in this installation incorporate extremely personalized figurations as well as real and invented text and verbal systems.
+Glossolalia: Languages of Drawing, features 100 works from the MoMA collection, many on view for the first time at the Museum.
+The exhibition includes work of outsider and self-taught artists, as well as contemporary artists who share an idiosyncratic visual vocabulary or unique approach to their medium.
+The term “glossolalia” refers to the speaking a language that is undecipherable to all but the speaker.
+The drawings in this installation incorporate personalized figurations and real and invented text and verbal systems.
 Dreams and the imagination are recurrent themes along with the desire to understand the world’s harsh sociopolitical realities.
 Works by roughly 50 artists are shown, including Jean-Michel Basquiat, Jonathan Borofsky, Louise Bourgeois, Joseph Cornell, Russell Crotty, Henry Darger, Alfred Jensen, Jim Shaw, Amy Sillman, Patti Smith, and Bill Traylor.
 The exhibition is organized by Connie Butler, The Robert Lehman Foundation Chief Curator of Drawings, and Esther Adler, Curatorial Assistant, Department of Drawings, The Museum of Modern Art.

-One of the most recent acquisitions in the exhibition, Dan Miller’s (American, b.
-1961) drawing Untitled (2006) fixates on everyday objects such as light bulbs and other household appliances, which he represents through words and sketches.
+A recent acquisition is, Dan Miller’s (American, b.
+1961) drawing Untitled (2006) which fixates on everyday objects — light bulbs and other household appliances, represented through words and sketches.
 His technique of repeating images, numbers, and words creates complex abstract patterns.
 Language becomes visual data that dissolves into a web of lines, obliterating any discernable form.
 The artist’s obsessive method is reflective of his attempt to organize and process the world around him.

-For the Dream Drawing series (1994–2002), by Jim Shaw (American, b.
-1952), the artist applies the style of classic pulp-comic art to the memories of his own dreams and nightmares.
-Existing cultural symbols like Betty Boop, characters from The Simpsons, and comic book superheroes are pulled from the artist’s unconscious and inserted in the work, transforming them to embody his personal experiences and preferences.
+In Dream Drawing series (1994–2002), Jim Shaw (American, b.
+1952), applies pulp-comic style art to memories of dreams and nightmares.
+Existing cultural symbols — Betty Boop, characters from The Simpsons, and comic book superheroes — are pulled from the artist’s unconscious and inserted in the work, transforming them to embody personal experiences and preferences.